sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 then set the font for the style.
 Rather than take a long excursus into how a font is set, we will address that later.
 There are various depth counters that we update, which are hang overs from before we had a full style stack.
-We find out whether this run is to be raised text.
-(3) If it is then we need to collect the text in a box that we can raise.
-This limits raised text because no line breaks can occur within a raised text run.
+We find out whether this run is to be raised text or collected for applying attribute-based modifications (e.g. ruby glosses or interlinear text).
+(3) If it is then we need to collect the text in a box that we can raise or process later.
+Raising limits the text run because no line breaks can occur within a raised box.

 Now that we are in the character style, we run the `start` hook if it is present, and if in a diglot, set the side and run any side specific start hook.